 Bitcoins and hidden assets: what you need to know before divorce

 When most people think of a couple going through a high-asset divorce, the thought of one spouse hiding assets usually comes to mind.
 As we have stated before, in a matter of a few discussions with a family law judge, a high-asset individual can see their wealth shrink quickly, leaving them with less than what they had been used to for all those years.
-Hiding assets may appear to offer a way to protect the wealth a high-asset spouse may feel they are entitled to.
+Hiding assets through methods like bitcoins may appear to offer a way to protect the wealth a high-asset spouse may feel they are entitled to.

 Hiding assets is against the law here in Maryland, though, meaning any spouse who chooses to hide assets during divorce proceedings could face serious legal consequences as a result.